-The field test program for EK35 was conducted at two sites: FLW and Maricopa County, Arizona (MC).
-Testing was conducted at two different sites to account for differences in climate and soil types.
-In July 2003, test and quality assurance (QA) plans for the field testing at FLW and MC were developed and approved by EPA.
-The July 2003 versions of each test/QA plan were based on an October 2002 version and a subsequent test/QA plan addendum (dated February 19, 2003, for FLW, and February 10, 2003, for MC).
+The field test program for EnviroKleen was conducted at two sites: FLW and Maricopa County (MC), Arizona.
+In July 2003, test and quality assurance (QA) plans for the field testing at FLW and MC were developed and approved by EPA.^{3,4} The July 2003 versions of each test/QA plan were based on an October 2002 version and a subsequent test/QA plan addendum (dated February 19, 2003, for FLW, and February 10, 2003, for MC).
 These test/QA plans describe the procedures and methods used for the tests.
 The goal of each test was to measure the performance of the products relative to uncontrolled sections of road over a 1-year period.
-Field testing was planned quarterly over a 1-year period; however, some logistical difficulties related to the weather and maintenance activities on the roads of interest arose, and the test/QA plans were modified (Rev 3) to address those issues.
-At FLW, test periods occurred per the test/QA plan for three roughly 6-month periods, during October 2002, May 2003, and October 2003.
-At MC, testing was conducted per the test/QA plans for only two quarterly test periods, during May
+Field testing was planned quarterly over a 1-year period; however, some logistical difficulties related to the weather and maintenance activities on the roads of interest arose, and the test/QA plans were modified (Rev 3) to address these issues.
+At FLW, test periods occurred per the test/QA plan for three roughly 6-month periods during October 2002, May 2003, and October 2003.
+At

-2003 and August 2003.
-Emissions measurements were made for total particulate (TP), particulate matter less than or equal to 10 $\mu$ m in aerodynamic diameter (PM10), and for PM2.5.
+MC, testing was conducted per the test/QA plans for only two quarterly test periods, during May 2003 and August 2003.
+Emissions measurements were made for total particulate (TP), particulate matter less than or equal to $10 \mu m$ in aerodynamic diameter (PM10), and for PM{2.5}.

-This report contains only summary information and data from the 1-year test program, as well as the verification statement related to the dust control efficiency (CE) measured for EK35 during testing at FLW and MC.
-Complete documentation of the test results is provided in a separate test report for FLW and MC and a data quality audit report.
-Those reports include the raw test data from product testing and supplemental testing, equipment calibration results, and QA and quality control (QC) activities and results.
+This report contains only summary information and data from the 1-year test program, as well as the verification statement related to the dust control efficiency (CE) measured for EnviroKleen during testing at FLW and MC.
+Complete documentation of the test results is provided in a separate test report5 for FLW and MC and a data quality audit report.6 Those reports include the raw test data from product testing and supplemental testing, equipment calibration results, and QA and quality control (QC) activities and results.
 Complete documentation of QA/QC activities and results, raw test data, and equipment calibration results are retained in MRI's files for 7 years.